+The rapid mobilization of Red Cross emergency forces also helped to minimize injuries.
 The Disaster Relief Committee of the Monmouth Chapter of the American Red Cross was created during the Second World War in anticipation that the fighting would come to American shores.
 It was never deployed in wartime.
 However, within 15 minutes of the USS Solar explosion, two Red Cross nurses and a field director were on the scene at the pier treating wounded sailors.
-The emergency quickly brought into action 300 more trained Red Cross workers, many of whom worked through the night both at the Naval Ammunition Depot and the chapter headquarters in Shrewsbury.
-Red Cross cars, trucks, station wagons, ambulances and the chapter’s mobile kitchen shuttled back and forth between Shrewsbury and the depot, carrying blood plasma, relief supplies, food, disaster equipment and personnel.
+The disaster quickly brought into action 300 more trained Red Cross workers, many of whom worked through the night, both at the Naval Ammunition Depot and the chapter headquarters in Shrewsbury.
+Red Cross cars, trucks, station wagons, ambulances, and the chapter’s mobile kitchen shuttled back and forth between Shrewsbury and the depot, carrying blood plasma, relief supplies, food, disaster equipment, and personnel.

 Later, Earle naval officers expressed astonishment and gratitude for the swift response of rescue units and medical and Red Cross aid.
 “The Monmouth County Red Cross assembled its membership in record time and got all its rolling stock and other equipment to the station in ample time to be of service.
 Ambulances and more doctors, nurses and medical attendants than were needed swarmed into the depot from Fort Hancock, Raritan Arsenal and Monmouth County hospitals.”

 Ultimately, the experience validated the very purpose and existence of the Earle Navy Pier, three miles long from shore to end.
-The pier was built to ensure that ammunition stores and the on- and off-loading of arms from ships to shore and vice versa would not injure innocent civilians in the event of an explosion, such as the deadly disaster at the munitions facility at Black Tom Island in New York Harbor in 1916.
-The deadly disaster also proved the stalwart readiness and capabilities of the Monmouth County Red Cross.
+The pier was built to ensure that ammunition stores and the on- and off-loading of arms from ship to shore, and vice versa, would not injure civilians in the event of an explosion, as had occurred in the deadly 1916 explosion at the munitions facility at Black Tom Island in New York Harbor.
+The Solar disaster also proved the stalwart readiness and capabilities of the Monmouth County Red Cross.